A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

-Following standardization, codes are rolled-up to higher level medical concepts according to common ontologies.
-For diagnoses, we recommend the Phenotype Code (PheCode) hierarchy for ICD codes \citep{denny2010phewas}.
-The PheCode hierarchy provides a total of 1875 integer, 1-digit, and 2-digit level codes that capture a wide range of disease conditions with sufficient granularity while maintaining a reasonable number of distinct codes.
-The hierarchy also provides parent-child relationships that characterize associations between PheCodes.
-For medications, we recommend rolling up RxNorm codes to RxNorm ingredient codes unless the study specifically requires dosage information.
-For studies involving drug classes, these ingredient level codes can be further rolled up into drug classes according to existing ontologies including the Anatomical Therapeutic Chemical (ATC) classification, the Accrual to Clinical Trials (ACT) ontology, or the Veteran's Affairs (VA) drug class, depending on the researchers’ needs \citep{nlm_vandf, who_atc_classification}.
-Laboratory measurements for the same analyte can vary due to differences in the specimen, time of measurement, method, or scale, resulting in multiple LOINC codes.
-We recommend rolling up LOINC codes to the lowest level of LOINC part (LP) according to the LOINC component hierarchy \citep{mcdonald2003loinc}.
-Note that PEHRT only supports the usage of laboratory codes.
-Preparing laboratory result data is an involved process that requires informatics experts familiar with the EHR datasets of interest as it would require unit harmonization and specialized quality control.
+For laboratory tests, we use the Logical Observation Identifiers Names and Codes (LOINC) hierarchy.
+Measurements for the same analyte can vary due to differences in the specimen, time of measurement, method, or scale and result in multiple LOINC codes.
+We therefore recommend rolling up to the lowest level of LOINC part \citep{mcdonald2003loinc}.
+PEHRT includes a searchable and downloadable web API to assist users in visualizing the LOINC hierarchy, as well as ICD and RxNorm \footnote{\url{https://shiny.parse-health.org/hierarchies/}}.
+However, it is important to note that PEHRT only supports the usage of laboratory codes.
+Preparing laboratory result data is an involved process that requires informatics experts familiar with the EHR datasets of interest as it requires unit harmonization and specialized quality control.

 Unfortunately, few established hierarchies exist for procedure codes.
-We recommend rolling up procedure codes into categories according to the Clinical Classification Software (CCS).
-Many institutions use both CPT and ICD procedure codes.
-It is thus important to include both when rolling up codes.
-Additionally, medications are sometimes coded as procedures in EHRs due to the way certain treatments are administered or billed.
-As such, it is necessary to map medication procedure codes to relevant RxNorm codes.
-PEHRT includes visualizations within a searchable and downloadable web API for ICD, LOINC and RxNorm hierarchies (see the visualizations \href{https://shiny.parse-health.org/hierarchies/}{here}).
+PEHRT illustrates how to roll up procedure codes into categories according to the Clinical Classification Software (CCS) \footnote{\url{https://hcup-us.ahrq.gov/toolssoftware/ccs_svcsproc/ccssvcproc.jsp}}.
+As many institutions use both Current Procedural Terminology (CPT) and ICD codes, it is critical to include both when rolling-up procedure codes.